-I know this will be shocking, but the flours are in the Sistema flour container (affiliate link).
+The flours are in the Sistema flour container (affiliate link).

 The bottom shelf has all of the bottles that are needed for cooking as well as oats, cornmeal, and bread crumbs.
 Probably more of a cooking shelf where the shelf above is a baking shelf.

 Tip – See how our bottle of syrup is in a little plastic bin (one that is meant for storing food)?
 That keeps the syrup from getting on the shelf.
 I don’t remember where I saw that idea, but I thought it was a genius idea and have been doing that for quite a while now.
 Works great!

 The labels make it so easy to know what is in each container.
 In case I didn’t drive that point home enough yet, label everything.
 It may seem like an unnecessary step, but when you can’t remember what is in the container or the kids are constantly pestering you to know which cereal is which, you will wish you had taken the time to label.